David Lane (musician): Biography

-In January 2004 Lane was nominated as Best Lead Guitarist at the inaugural Jack Awards.
+In January 2004, Lane was nominated as Best Lead Guitarist at the inaugural Jack Awards.
 In October that year Nic Cester of Jet organised a charity project, The Wrights, to raise money for Australian musician, Stevie Wright.
 The supergroup recorded a cover version of Wright's signature song, "Evie", which was an 11-minute hit single from 1974.
 Lane provided rhythm guitar for Part 1 of "Evie", titled "Let Your Hair Hang Down" and lead guitar for Part 3, "I'm Losing You".
 On 29 January 2005 Lane performed "Evie" with The Wrights at Waveaid in relief of the 2004 Indian Ocean earthquake and tsunami, presented at the Sydney Cricket Ground.
 "Evie" by The Wrights was issued in February 2005, which peaked at No. 2 on the ARIA Singles Chart.

-Since 2005 Lane has periodically played in Jimmy Barnes' backing band for touring and live recording.
+Since 2005, Lane has periodically played in Jimmy Barnes' backing band for touring and live recording.
 In June 2005 The Pictures' debut album, Pieces of Eight, appeared.
 Mathieson felt that its "best moments, such as the melancholic 'All My Ties' and opener 'Stupid Me', forsake the usual bravado of first albums for a more reflective tone".
 In 2007 he joined Crowded House for their tour in Europe and Australia, temporarily replacing Liam Finn on miscellaneous guitar, keyboard and backup vocal duties.
 Late in 2008 Lane's groups each released an album: both You Am I's Dilettantes (September) and The Pictures' Kicking Indifference (November).

 On 6 September 2013, Lane issued his debut solo extended play, The Good Borne of Bad Tymes, which was supported by a national tour in September and October.
 The Herald's Jade Lazarevic described its "five tracks are a departure from Lane’s retro rock roots, with synths influenced by '70s groups such as the Gary Numan-fronted Tubeway Army and German electronic pioneers Kraftwerk working their way into the sound and even a 'space rock jam' track".
-Joined The Stems in November 2017 and toured Europe April/May 2018 for the 30th anniversary of The Stems debt album "At First Sight Violets Are Blue".
+He joined The Stems in November 2017 replacing the late Richard Lane (no relation) and toured Europe April/May 2018 for the 30th anniversary of the group's debt album "At First Sight Violets Are Blue".

-In 2018 he formed a group to back the legendary Todd Rundgren for an Australian tour.
+In 2018, he formed a group to back the legendary Todd Rundgren for an Australian tour.
 According to Lane, they have also collaborated in the studio on upcoming releases.
+In 2025, Lane's band toured with Rundgren again, this time in Australia and Japan.

-Since 2016 he has also performed periodically as touring guitarist for Robyn Hitchcock.
+Since 2016, he has also performed periodically as touring guitarist for Robyn Hitchcock.